+While 24 hours in Atlanta might seem like too short a timeframe to explore the city, you can still see many amazing sites and eat plenty of delicious foods in one day.
 This post is not the ultimate guide to Atlanta and definitely not written in stone.
-It is simply my way of making one day in a completely new city count.
-If you love hearty Southern food, reading Gone with the Wind (and dreaming about Rhett Butler), and having drinks at a rotating bar with the view of the city, this 24-hour guide to Atlanta is for you!
+It is simply my way of making one day in Atlanta, a completely new city to me, count.
+If you love hearty Southern food, reading Gone with the Wind, and having drinks at a rotating bar with the view of the city, this guide to 24 hours in Atlanta is for you!

 24 Hours in Atlanta Guide

-Start your day with hearty Southern breakfast.
+Start your 24 hours in Atlanta with a hearty Southern breakfast.
 Waking up early is a small sacrifice you need to make in order to cover a lot in one day.
 Besides, walking the empty streets of otherwise busy Atlanta is very refreshing.
 Atlanta Breakfast Club has a good selection of Southern-style breakfast items like fried chicken with waffles or shrimp and grits, as well as more traditional options like pancakes, omelets and French toast.

 Atlanta Breakfast Club – 249 Ivan Allen Jr Blvd NW

 From Atlanta Breakfast Club walk 13 minutes to CNN center.
 You will be passing through Centennial Olympic park which was built for 1996 Summer Olympics.
 The World Headquarters of CNN tour gives you an opportunity to look behind the scenes and learn how the news are made.
 The guide explains every little detail from the way green screen works to how anchors use teleprompter.
 You can even peek inside a studio while the anchor is reading news.